tc39/test262-harness/README.md

 | --testStrict | Tests both strict and non-strict mode (note: many tests need fixing for this to work)
 | -R, --reporter | Selects test case result format.
 Currently either `json`, `tap`, or `simple`.
 Default `simple`.
 | --prelude | Appends specified file to the top of each test file.
+| -T, --test262Dir | Root test262 directory.
+When used, globs are relative to the test262Dir/test.

 ## Config File